dimdenGD/chrome-lens-ocr/README.md

 ```

 ## Custom Sharex OCR
+It's possible to use this package with Sharex to OCR images using Google Lens API, instead of bad default OCR in sharex.
+Here's how to do it:

 1. Install Node.js LTS from https://nodejs.org/en
 2. Download this repo somewhere safe and extract it
 ![screenshot](https://lune.dimden.dev/eaab7598004e.png)